nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**UC03: View contacts**
+**UC03: Find contacts**

 **MSS**

-1. User requests to list persons with parameters e.g. number of contacts, reset sorting order
+1. User requests to list persons with parameters e.g. by name, by tag
 2. ConTActs displays the list of persons

     Use case ends.